 Dropbox has grown enormously since launching in 2008, surpassing 500 million sign-ups and 500 petabytes of user data.
 To give a sense of the incredible growth it’s experienced, Dropbox had only about 40 petabytes of user data in 2012.
 In the four years since, it has seen over 12x growth.
 Tammy Butow offers an overview of how Dropbox database infrastructure has scaled.

 Tammy Butow is a principal SRE at Gremlin, where she works on chaos engineering—the facilitation of controlled experiments to identify systemic weaknesses.
-Gremlin helps engineers build resilient systems using their control plane and API.
-Previously, Tammy led SRE teams at Dropbox responsible for the databases and storage systems used by over 500 million customers and was an IMOC (incident manager on call), where she was responsible for managing and resolving high-severity incidents across the company.
-She has also worked in infrastructure engineering, security engineering, and product engineering.
+Previously, Tammy led SRE teams at Dropbox responsible for the databases and storage systems used by over 500 million customers and was an incident manager on call (IMOC), where she was responsible for managing and resolving high-severity incidents across the company.
+She’s also worked in infrastructure engineering, security engineering, and product engineering.
 Tammy is the cofounder of Girl Geek Academy, a global movement to teach one million women technical skills by 2025.
 Tammy is an Australian and enjoys riding bikes, skateboarding, snowboarding, and surfing.
 She also loves mosh pits, crowd surfing, metal, and hardcore punk.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com